-As an independent control function (independent from the business lines) represented in Crelan Group's Executive Committee and reporting to its CEO, Crelan Group's Risk Management department assists Crelan Group's Board of Directors and the specialized risk committees to manage the bank's risks.
-It acts as the second line of defence in terms of risk management, after the business lines who are frontline and therefore first responsible to manage their risks.
+As an independent control function (independent from the business lines) represented in Crelan Group's Executive Committee and reporting to its CEO, Crelan Group's CRO department assists Crelan Group's Board of Directors and the specialized risk committees to manage the bank's risks.
+It acts as the second line of defence in terms of risk management and compliance, after the business lines who are frontline and therefore first responsible to manage their risks.

-The coordination of the Risk Management department is done by the Chief Risk Officer (CRO).
-The organisational charter of the Crelan Group's Risk Management department at 31/12/2022 as well as their role and responsibilities can be found below.
+The coordination of the CRO department is done by the Chief Risk Officer (CRO).
+The organisational charter of the Crelan Group's CRO department at 31/12/2023 as well as their role and responsibilities can be found below.

-More in detail, the risk management department's main objectives are the following:
+More in detail, the CRO department's main objectives are the following:

-- Play a core role in supporting the ExCo for defining, implementing, monitoring and regularly reviewing Crelan Group's risk appetite framework, e.g. by translating Crelan Group's risk appetite into operational indicators and limits; - Ensure that the management of risks is part of Crelan Group's strategic decision-making process, by embedding the risk appetite in the strategic plan and budgeting process; - Define, implement and regularly review the risk management framework by ensuring that all material risks are identified, assessed/measured, mitigated and reported:
+- Play a core role in supporting the ExCo for defining, implementing, monitoring and regularly reviewing Crelan Group's risk appetite framework, e.g. by translating Crelan Group's risk appetite into operational indicators and limits; - Advising in terms of risk/return considerations; - Ensure that the management of risks and compliance is part of Crelan Group's strategic decision-making process, by embedding the risk appetite in the strategic plan and budgeting process; - Define, implement and regularly review the risk management and compliance framework by ensuring that all material risks are identified, assessed/measured, mitigated and reported: